-In other words, if there are pressure curve issues, case extraction – made slightly more difficult by the steel case – becomes questionable, as the extractor may not return to place in time to pull the case out of the chamber.
+In other words, if there are pressure curve issues, case extraction – that steel casings make slightly more difficult – becomes questionable.
+The extractor may not return to place in time to pull the case out of the chamber.
 While a drop in Tula’s chamber pressure at the appropriate time is not observed, it is possible that the location of the gauge is not ideal for reading pressures against the bolt face.

 To be sure, the short stroking failures are a result of low gas port pressure, which is due to a powder burn rate not perfectly matched to that which would be ideal for the AR-15 platform.
 If you aren’t sure if this ammunition will cycle in your AR-15, buy a few boxes and shoot one round at a time from an otherwise empty magazine.
 If the bolt does not consistently lock back to the rear, chances are that you will encounter problems with this rifle/ammunition combination.

-What Effect Did Coatings Have On Steel Cased Ammo Performance?
+What Effect Do Coatings Have On Steel Cased Ammo Performance?

 A common belief is that the lacquer coating of certain steel cased ammunition will “melt” in the chamber of a hot rifle and cause subsequent rounds to fail to extract.
 At one point, we might have believed that.

 But in this test, we saw three times as many failures to extract with the polymer coated Wolf brand ammo (15 extraction failures) than with the lacquer coated Brown Bear ammo (5 extraction failures).
-Although the polymer coated Tula ammunition was fired in different rifles, the rate of extraction failures in those rifles was lower than that of Wolf.
+Although we fired the polymer coated Tula ammunition in different rifles, the rate of extraction failures in those rifles was lower than that of Wolf.

 If anything would make that lacquer coating “melt,” it would be the treatment these rifles received during the test.
 We shot them until they were too hot to hold – hot enough that a chambered round would cook off in ten to fifteen seconds.
 We also tried leaving rounds chambered before temperatures reached that point.
 None of this harsh treatment caused extraction problems.